 While they’re at it, maybe they could explain why did it take two weeks for them to mention this little detail?

 Moreover, why was José Guerena denied medical attention until more than an hour after he was shot, at which point he was already dead?
 Storie has claimed that after Guerena was shot 60 times, he fell out of sight, at which point the SWAT Team withdrew from the house until a robot could be sent into the house to determine that no further threat existed.

 Storie story stinks to high heaven.
-Granted it takes only seven seconds to empty the clip on one of those assault rifles they use, but under these circumstances I imagine seven seconds would seem like eternity.
-I find it hard to believe he was going anyplace, long before they put the sixtieth(!) round in him.
+I don't think José Guerena was going anyplace, even before they finished putting the sixtieth(!) round in him.
 And even if he did, couldn’t these FIVE big bad brave guys with their machine guns and Kevlar body armor had taken a couple of steps into the next room and secured the area until the paramedics arrived?
 I get a little impatient with folks who are always ready to accuse the cops of using excessive force when subduing a violent felon, but this is ridiculous.

 Furthermore, why won’t authorities release the search warrant?
 Could it be that the Guerena address was not even listed on it?
 That might explain the confusion on the part of the dispatchers as to whether the Guerena residence was on the list of homes to be raided that morning by the SWAT Team.
 But we have no way of knowing for sure, since the search warrant has been sealed.